 About the Program

-Thank you for considering listing your work opportunity on the Farm Link Montana site!
+Thank you for considering listing your work opportunity on Farm Link Montana!
 We developed this resource because we were approached by farmers who were looking for a better way to find workers.
 Some of the challenges they were dealing with include:

 - Getting too many emails from applicants who seemed to be copying-and-pasting the same information to 100 different farms and didn’t seem to have any particular interest in their farm